cjthomas00/be1_inheritance/lesson_example/README.md

 Using TDD (and following the rules of inheritance), give each class (`Ceo`, `Manager`, and `Intern`) the ability to have readable `name` and `id` attributes, as well as the ability to access the `total_compensation` method.
 There is a `describe` block already set up in the respective classes where you can write your tests before your code.

 To confirm that you've implemented inheritance correctly, run `rspec spec` both *before* and *after* implementing inheritance.
-The existing tests *should not change* during your refactoring!
-If everything went well, your tests should pass both before and after the refactoring takes place.
+The existing tests *will need to change* during your refactoring!
+But, if everything went well, your tests should pass both before and after the refactoring takes place.